September 5, 2024 · Updated July 13, 2026

 What to Do After Receiving an AOR

-• Follow Up on Medical Exams.
+- Follow Up on Medical Exams.
 If required, make arrangements for a medical exam with a panel physician listed by IRCC.
 The results will be sent directly to the immigration department and are a part of the completeness check for your Canadian immigration application.
+If you're in the Greater Toronto Area, you can book your immigration medical exam with our Markham clinic, convenient to patients driving up from North York.

 How Long Does It Take to Receive AOR From IRCC?

-Typically, it takes about 6 to 8 weeks to receive an Acknowledgment of Receipt (AOR) from Immigration, Refugees and Citizenship Canada (IRCC) once you have submitted your application.
-This timeline can vary slightly based on the type of visa and the volume of applications they are processing.
+Typically, it takes about 6 to 8 weeks to receive an Acknowledgment of Receipt (AOR) from Immigration, Refugees and Citizenship Canada (IRCC) once you have submitted your application, though electronic Express Entry applications are often acknowledged much faster — sometimes within days.
+This timeline can vary based on the type of application and the volume IRCC is processing.
+For a program-by-program breakdown of how long to get AOR from IRCC, read our companion guide: How Long Does It Take to Receive AOR From IRCC?
 For the most current information, always check the official IRCC website or consult authorized immigration resources.

 How Long Will It Take to Get PR After Receiving AOR?